Latent Conditions: Dealing with a Latent Condition at Site

 • Not reasonably foreseeable based on expertise and experience

 A common mistake is confusing Site Conditions with Latent Conditions.
 For example, soft soil that should have been anticipated from the geotechnical report will not be considered latent.
-Similarly, waterlogged areas from recent rain are not latent—they are Site Conditions, and most contracts require the Contractor to factor such conditions into their methodology and pricing.
+Similarly, waterlogged areas from recent rain are not latent conditions.
+They are Site Conditions, and most contracts require the Contractor to factor such conditions into their methodology and pricing.

 A hole in the ground with a metal frame.
 Latent Conditions